sbustamante/CosmicVoidsPaper/RefereeResponse.md

     typically).
 If not, "effective" should be removed for clarity.**

     Response:
     We removed "effective" for clarity.

 10. **In Sect.
 5.5, there are a few instances where I think you meant "r/r_eff =" instead of "r_eff =".**

+    Response:
+    We have revised all the instances and replaced r_eff by r/r_eff wherever it was appropriate.

 11. **All quantities are computed at the pixel scale, ~1 Mpc/h, correct?
 If the authors have any insights about  how the results would change if this scale were changed, it would be helpful to state them.
 A quantitative  discussion of how some results would change with a different scale would be great, but not necessary.**

 12. **Finally, about the necessity of color: Figs 4-6, as they currently are, require color, but it would be  easy for the authors to use different linestyles, as well, to make color unnecessary.**

     Response:
     - These figures have already different linewidths for each bin.
-We think it might be easier to have 6 different widths than 6 different linestyles.
+We think it might be easier to have 6
+      different widths than 6 different linestyles.